skysqlinc/skysql-docs/docs/High Availability, DR/Setup Global Replication.md

 - Provisioning APIs: To launch primary and secondary SkySQL services.
 - Backup APIs: To backup the primary service and restore the data to the secondary service.
-- Replication Procedures: To setup active replication between the primary and the secondarymservices.
+- Replication Procedures: To setup active replication between the primary and the secondary services.

 ### **Step 1: Generate SkySQL API Key**
 1\.
 Go to the [User Profile](https://app.skysql.com/user-profile/api-keys/) page of the SkySQL Portal to generate an API key.